apache/airflow/CONTRIBUTING.rst

 * Consistent contributions over the past 6 months
 * Expressed understanding of Airflow Core or has displayed holistic understanding of a particular part and made contributions towards a more strategic goal
-* Understands contributor/committer guidelines : `Contributors' Guide <https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst>`__
+* Understands contributor/committer guidelines: `Contributors' Guide <https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst>`__
 * Quality of the commits, and asses the impact of the changes
-* Visibility on discussions on the dev maillist and the Slack channel
+* Visibility on discussions on the dev mailing list and the Slack channel
 * Testing Release Candidates to improve the release cycle

 Contributors
 ------------

+A contributor is anyone who wants to contribute code, documentation, tests, ideas, or anything to the Apache Airflow project.

 Contributors are responsible for:

 * Fixing bugs
 * Adding features
-* Championing one or more items on the * Championing one or more items on the `Roadmap <https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+Home>`__.
+* Championing one or more items on the `Roadmap <https://cwiki.apache.org/confluence/display/AIRFLOW/Airflow+Home>`__.

 Contributions
 =============